mundschenk-at/avatar-privacy/readme.txt

 == Changelog ==

 = 1.0 (unreleased) =
+* _Feature_: All default avatars are generated on your server.
+* _Feature_: Gravatar.com avatars are cached locally.
+(The cache is cleaned regularly via a cron job to prevent unlimited growth.)
+* _Feature_: Registered users can upload their own avatar images to your server.
 * _Change_: Refactored according to modern development principles.
 * _Change_: Removed settings in favor of sensible default values and filter hooks:
   - Gravatar.com usage is opt-in and gravatars are only displayed if the exist.
   - The default behavior for legacy comments can be customized via the `avatar_privacy_gravatar_use_default` filter hook.
-* _Feature_: All default avatars are generated on your server.
+* _Change_: All static default icons are now SVG images.
-* _Feature_: Gravatar.com avatars are cached locally.
-* _Feature_: Registered users can upload their own avatar images to your server.

 = 0.4 (2018-04-17) =
 * adapted the plugin to some subtle changes in how WordPress handles the avatar filter (mainly, default icons arent't passed as URLs anymore)